leinadher/CIP02.F24_Project/README.md

 ## 1. Project Overview

-The project involves full Extraction-Transform-Load (ETL) process, from the retrieval of the raw data via web scraping from 3 different Swiss electronics resellers to the analysis and reporting of the transformed and stored data.
+The project involves full Extraction-Transform-Load (ETL) process, from the retrieval of the raw data via web scraping in Python from 3 different Swiss electronics resellers to the analysis and reporting of the transformed and stored data.
 Because it is a group effort, data from the three resellers has been transformed to follow a group-agreed standardization and structure, prior to loading onto the final database.
 The three sources are **Galaxus**, **Interdiscount** and **MediaMarkt**.

 As the repository is maintained by myself, I have only included my own segment of the code, corresponding to the **Interdiscount** online store, as well as the final assembled dataset and exploratory data analysis in a Jupyter Notebook.